 If you’ve been experiencing a bad taste in your mouth that’s accompanied by a dry cough and hoarseness, you may be battling the digestive disease known as acid reflux.
-It’s quite common, affecting more than 60 million Americans; plus, it’s on the rise, according to the American College of Gastroenterology.
+Reflux is quite common, affecting about 20 percent of American adults and that number is only rising, according to the National Institutes of Health.
 “Symptoms include heartburn, nausea, burping and regurgitation and often worsen after heavy or spicy meals, when you’re lying down, or if you take anti-inflammatory pain medication like ibuprofen regularly,” says Dr. Arthur.
 “Treatment with antacid medications can help, but an evaluation by a doctor is necessary if symptoms persist beyond a few weeks.”

 You might have something stuck in your body

 As strange as it might sound, people do get stuff stuck in their airways—like their nose.
 This is especially true for small children.
 This can cause runny nose symptoms that can last for weeks, or until the foreign object is removed.
 “This is usually accompanied by a foul smell; the only treatment is the removal of the foreign body by a healthcare professional,” adds Dr. Scott.

 You might have tuberculosis

 This serious bacterial disease triggers persistent, uncontrollable coughing, and you may cough up blood plus have a fever, chills, and night sweats.
 While tuberculosis is much rarer these days, cases still occur.
 “This infection is very contagious, so if you have a weakened immune system, have been traveling outside of the country or are exposed to anyone with TB you are at increased risk,” warns Dr. Arthur.
 “It is extremely important to be checked right away for this, as it is important not to expose others.”
 She recommends giving your doctor’s office a heads up if you have any of these symptoms and plan to wear an appropriate mask when you arrive for your appointment.